tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - 64 bytes of octet 32
 - The context string
-- A single 0 byte which servers as the separator
+- A single 0 byte which serves as the separator
 - The content to be signed

 This structure is intended to prevent an attack on previous versions